telerik/document-processing-docs/knowledge-base/comments-vs-notes-in-radspreadprocessing.md

 The [SpreadProcessing]({%slug radspreadprocessing-overview%}) library supports both [Comments]({%slug radspreadprocessing-features-comments%}) and [Notes]({%slug radspreadprocessing-features-notes%}) in Excel.
 The difference between them is as follows:

 - **Comments**: These are the traditional comments that were available in earlier versions of Excel.
-They are displayed as small red triangles in the corners of cells and can be viewed by hovering over the cell.
+They are anchored as small purple triangles in the corners of cells and can be viewed by hovering over the cell.
 Each comment can be replied to, forming a thread of information.

 ![Comments in MS Excel](images/comments-vs-notes-in-radspreadprocessing002.png)